 But now Microsoft is betting that AI breakthroughs require the kind of spontaneous collaboration that video calls can't replicate.
 The company analyzed how its teams perform and concluded that in-person work drives better results - a finding that contradicts years of remote work advocacy from tech leaders.

 The policy puts Microsoft ahead of the return-to-office curve compared to other tech giants.
-While Amazon has required three days since May 2023 and mandated similar policies, and have maintained more flexible approaches.
+While Amazon has required three days since May 2023 and Apple mandated similar policies, Google and Meta have maintained more flexible approaches.
 This could force industry-wide recalibration of remote work policies.